google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ![gitlab-project-token]

-And this token should be used from the fuzzed repository as a CI/CD variable.
+Add the token as a CI/CD variable to your GitLab project.
 You can name this variable as you like, in the following example it is named `CFL_TOKEN`.
 This variable should be defined as masked to avoid leaks.
 It should not be protected if you need it on unprotected branches.